South Sydney Rabbitohs: The Juniors

 The Juniors aka Souths Juniors on Anzac Parade in Kingsford, New South Wales has been the club's leagues club since the old Souths Leagues closed in 2013.
 The club is owned by the South Sydney District Junior Rugby Football League.

+The Juniors licensed club was formed in 1959 to support the junior league.

 Juniors at the Junction

 Juniors @ The Junction (Since 2009) – The result of a merger with South Sydney Junior Rugby League Club (Kingsford) and the struggling Maroubra Returned and Services League (RSL) Club.
 The club is on the site of the former Maroubra RSL club on Anzac Parade and Haig Street.

+The Juniors Malabar

+The Juniors Malabar formerly Malabar RSL is a social and registered club, known as The Juniors Malabar, part of The Juniors Group of Clubs.